 Online GED Testing

-The four GED modules can be taken online or at one of Connecticut’s official GED test centers.
-To be eligible for online GED testing, students are required to score in the “green” zone on the official GED Ready test.
-There’s a GED Ready test for each of the four sub-exams.
-An online proctor will monitor the process.
-Read more here: introducing online GED testing.
+In most states, the four GED modules can be taken online or at official GED test centers, but Connecticut canceled the online GED test.
+To be eligible for online GED testing in participating states, students are required to first have scored results in the “green” zone on the official GED Ready test.

 How To Begin With GED Prep In Connecticut